deviceTRUST/Configurations/MultiHop/1-ManagedHops/README.md

 - Uses the "Property" sessting in the "Settings" menu to evaluate the "Name" property of the "Remote" client.

 ### Configuration 2 - Push Properties forward
-### Configuration 3 - Build Context based on Properties & Run Actions
+### Configuration 3 - Build Context based on Properties & Run Actions-